-The annual budget survey of residents has again shown high levels of satisfaction with Council services with the key highlights being shown below.
+The Council again undertook its annual budget survey of residents which continues to show high levels of satisfaction with Council services, albeit with some small decreases.
+Some of the key highlights are shown below.

 LG Satisfaction Questions residents responded with: